dtcenter/METplus/docs/Users_Guide/glossary.rst

    RM_EXE
      .. warning:: **DEPRECATED:** Do not use.

-   RP_DIFF
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_RP_DIFF` instead.

-   TCMPR_PLOTTER_RP_DIFF
-     This corresponds to the optional -rp_diff flag of the plot_TCMPR.R script (which is wrapped by TCMPRPlotter).
-This a comma-separated list of thresholds to specify meaningful differences for the relative performance plot.

-     | *Used by:*  TCMPRPlotter

-   SAVE
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_SAVE` instead.

-   TCMPR_PLOTTER_SAVE
-     Corresponds to the optional -save flag in plot_TCMPR.R (which is wrapped by TCMPRPlotter).
-This is a yes/no value to indicate whether to save the image (yes).

-     | *Used by:*  TCMPRPlotter

-   SAVE_DATA
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_SAVE_DATA` instead.

-   TCMPR_PLOTTER_SAVE_DATA
-     Corresponds to the optional -save_data flag in plot_TCMPR.R (which is wrapped by TCMPRPlotter).
-Indicates whether to save the filtered track data to a file instead of deleting it.

-     | *Used by:*  TCMPRPlotter

-   SCATTER_X
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_SCATTER_X` instead.

-   TCMPR_PLOTTER_SCATTER_X
-     Corresponds to the optional -scatter_x flag in plot_TCMPR.R (which is wrapped by TCMPRPlotter).
-This is a comma-separated list of x-axis variable columns to plot.

-     | *Used by:*  TCMPRPlotter

-   SCATTER_Y
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_SCATTER_Y` instead.

-   TCMPR_PLOTTER_SCATTER_Y
-     Corresponds to the optional -scatter_y flag in plot_TCMPR.R (which is wrapped by TCMPRPlotter).
-This is a comma-separated list of y-axis variable columns to plot.

-     | *Used by:*  TCMPRPlotter

    SCRUB_STAGING_DIR
      If True, remove staging directory after METplus has completed running.
      Set to False to preserve data for subsequent runs or debugging purposes.
      Defaults to True.

      | *Used by:* All

-   SERIES
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_SERIES` instead.

-   TCMPR_PLOTTER_SERIES
-     Corresponds to the optional -series flag in plot_TCMPR.R (which is wrapped by TCMPRPlotter).
-This is the column whose unique values define the series on the plot, optionally followed by a comma-separated list of values, including: ALL, OTHER, and colon-separated groups.

-     | *Used by:*  TCMPRPlotter

    SERIES_ANALYSIS_CONFIG_FILE
      Path to configuration file read by series_analysis.